What exactly is a physician mortgage loan?

 Can doctors get mortgages without a two-year employment history?

-One common issue doctors face when trying to get a mortgage is a lack of employment history.
+One common issue new doctors face when trying to get a conventional mortgage is a lack of employment history.

 It may be possible to get a physician mortgage loan on the strength of a contract or offer letter alone, or with as little as 6 months self-employment history.